UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 $799

-The UNAS 4, UNAS Pro 4, and UNAS Pro 8 all run the same UniFi Drive software, but they are designed for different physical environments — a desktop, a 1U rack slot, and a 2U server chassis.
+The UNAS 4, UNAS Pro 4, and UNAS Pro 8 all run the same UniFi Drive application and share its core file, backup, snapshot, and identity features.
+However, hardware-dependent storage and redundancy options vary by model — and the three form factors target different physical environments.
 This guide maps each model to the use cases it is best suited for.

 This article covers the three models buyers most commonly compare.
 For the complete lineup including the UNAS 2 ($199) and original UNAS Pro ($499), see our UniFi NAS Buyer's Guide.